thabala-cloud/docs/docs/admin-console/security/network-policy.md

 ## Creating Network Policy for Service Instances

-Network Policy for specific service instances restricts from which computer or device IP address you can connect to **certain service instances**.
-All [Supported services in Thabala](/services) has the option to define network policy for each service instance.
+Service Instance Network Policy restricts from which computer or device IP address you can connect to **certain service instances**.
+All [Supported Services in Thabala](/services) have the option to define unique network policy for each service instance.

 ![Service Instance Network Policy](./assets/network-policy-service-instance.png)